lapp0/Smart-Market/README.md

 For example, Bob could decide to sell me a TV.
 We might find 5 mediators we trust and require a 3/5ths vote.
 If Bob and I agree (he got paid and I got my TV) we both sign a transaction paying him.
 If we don't agree and he has a stronger case according to 3/5ths of the mediators, Bob and 3/5ths of the mediators will sign a transaction paying him.
 If I have a stronger case, 3/5th of the mediators and I will sign a transaction paying to myself and I will receive a refund.

-### Listing Propogation
+### Listing Propagation
-Unlike ratings, listings are not permenant.
+Unlike ratings, listings are not permanent.
 There probably will be more ratings than listings stored at a given time because of this.
 For V0.1 everyone will have every listing, but for scaling purposes, the same scaling scheme used for ratings will probably be used.

-Listings themselves will not be propogated, only the title and information used to get the rest of the listing will be.
+Listings themselves will not be propagated, only the title and information used to get the rest of the listing will be.
 This is to prevent DoS.

 The listing metadata will be formatted in this way:
 ```